 The Hirbawi factory and its artisans have woven the authentic Kufiya since 1961.
 We promote local and ethical Palestinian trade in a step towards the self-determination and liberation of our People.

-Adopted by freedom fighters in the 1930’s Arab Revolt, the Kufiya became uniform against the occupation of the British Empire.
+Adopted by freedom fighters in the 1930’s Arab Revolt, this traditional arabic scarf or headress became the uniform Palestinian rebels, in their resistance against the occupation of the British Empire.
 Not long after, in continued solidarity with Palestinian heritage and independence from Israeli occupation, the Kufiya ascended into a powerful symbol of Palestinian struggle and freedom.

 Unfortunately due to increase in overseas low-cost manufacture, most Kufiyas seen today can no longer hold ties to the land it represents.
+Following the signing of the 1993 Oslo Accords and the adoption of a free-market policy, the import of low-cost kufiyas produced overseas began to flood the markets worldwide.
 The growing competitive pressure of mass-produced alternatives began to hurt local Palestinian weavers.
-Coupled with a shrinking economy from the Israeli occupation, the production and trade from Palestinian small business is dwindling.

 Keeping tradition alive, the Hirbawi Kufiya is now the only kufiya still being actively produced in Palestine.
 Yasser Hirbawi opened his historic factory in 1961.